Advertisement.

 Label Me!
 Printouts

 The keel-billed toucan, Ramphastos sulfuratus, is a South American bird with a huge beak.
-This social bird lives in small flocks in lowland rainforests.
+This social bird lives in small flocks in lowland tropical rainforests.
 It is a poor flyer, and moves mostly by hopping around trees.
 Toucans roost in holes in trees.
 They have a croaking call that sounds like RRRRK.

 Diet: Toucan eat mostly fruit, but also eat bird eggs, insects, and tree frogs.
 Toucans swallow fruit whole and then regurgitate the seeds; this disperses viable (living) seeds in the forest.